iturdikulov/notes/my_routine.md

 I learn according to [[learning]] techniques.
 I also mix learning and practice in one session.

+One trick to get into learning mode is start and end this session with spaced repetition.

+## 7. Relax

+I may do full relax activity, like reading, watching movies, playing games, etc.
+Here important factor - I need to reset before additional braint activity, so don't do something really energy consuming here.

-## 9. Sleep
+## 8. Sleep

 Sleep is key of productivity, synchronize with circadian rhytm clocks.

-Don't forget about yourself and don't try to make longer your day (this is bad idea).
+Don't forget about yourself and **don't try to make longer** your day (this is bad idea).
 Try to start sleep maximum at 00:00 (with some preparations before), breath deeply and keep thinking about something good.

+## Flashcards

+Which natural dopamine boosters you know?
+&#10;<br>
+Exercise, protein, sunlight, sleep, meditation, music, gut health, less saturated fat.

+First 3 tasks after waking up?
+&#10;<br>
+Get natural light, wash face/teeth, drink water.

+Components of morning exercise?
+&#10;<br>
+35-min run + cold shower

+Key principles for productive work session?
+&#10;<br>
+Remove distractions with DND mode, hard tasks first, take breaks, stay hydrated.

+Main purpose of dinner break?
+&#10;<br>
+Proper digestion and mental reset.

+Best time to start sleep?
+&#10;<br>
+Before 00:00 (ideal before 23:00) with preparation time.

+How to start learning session?
+&#10;<br>
+Begin with spaced repetition when second wind hits.